The chemical constitution of soap is a complex thing.

 What is happening chemically, is that the fats, oils, sodium hydroxide, and water are all reacting together.
 This reaction creates glycerin and soap – which is a process known as saponification.

 As you begin to add these ingredients together, the mixture starts to change into a thick, uniform texture.

 Once the soap can be drizzled from the spatula to leave a pattern on the surface, the mixture is ready to be poured.
 This is known as trace, where the ingredients have been evenly dispersed to create a thick, stable emulsion.

 Super-fatting means to leave oil in the final bars, which helps to create a mild bar of soap.

 This can be achieved one of two ways:

-- By either reducing the amount of lye by 5%,
+- Either by reducing the amount of lye by 5%

-Some people add the super-fating oils during trace; I find the best way to super-fat is to add all the oils together in the soap pot, including the super-fating oil.
+Some people add the super-fatting oils during trace; I find the best way to super-fat is to add all the oils together in the soap pot, including the super-fatting oil.